-Since the pandemic, there is a new reliance on IT for workforce interaction, business continuity and data resilience.
+Since the shift to hybrid work, there is a new reliance on IT for workforce interaction, business continuity and data resilience.

 Organisations locally and across the globe have seen an unprecedented expansion of IT and cloud capacity to provide service delivery at speed.